Jozef Heriban

 Jozef Heriban (born 9 July 1953) is a Slovak writer, scenarist and film director.
 He devotes his time to literature and film.
 He is the former President of the Slovak PEN Centre, a Vice-President of the Board of the Slovak Audiovisual Fund and a member of the Slovak Film and Television Academy.
 He was married to well-known television talk show host and former Director of the Slovak Institute in Vienna Alena Heribanová and has two daughters, writer and journalist Tamara Šimončíková Heribanová and marketing and PR manager Barbara Jagušák.
+The couple divorced in 2017 after 39 years of marriage.